 An excerpt from Joshua's upcoming book -

-In 2015, I was sitting in a café enjoying a cup of coffee between shows.
-At the table next to me, a young boy was doing his homework and audibly grumbled and said something that changed my life.
+Many years ago, I was sitting in a café enjoying a cup of coffee.
+At the table next to me, a young boy was doing his homework, groaned loudly and said something that changed my life.
 He said, "I just don't get nouns!"

 Silly though it was, it made me realize, I don't get nouns either.
 I flipped the script to abundance thinking.
 I realized I may not get nouns, but I do get verbs!
 I don't get to control other people, places or things.
 I do get control of my action.
 I get verbs.

 Over the next few days my thoughts became consumed with the idea of what a life meant focused on verbs might mean.
 How might that shape my future?
 Interactions with others had new meaning.
 That little boy had thrown the gauntlet and challenged me to grow as a human being.
 I had to examine my life and motivations in a whole new way.

 There are so many things that drive my actions, and many things that keep me from acting.
 So many fears, feelings and thoughts that either truly, or falsely require my attention and action.
 But what does that really look like?
 In a lifetime, how many actions do I really get?
 Is it a lot?
 Is it a precious resource?
 It was time to do some research.

 According to researcher Ze Frank who compiled data from the American Time Use Survey of The US Department of Labor -

 You will live roughly 29,000 days.